Impacting spheres: from liquid drops to elastic beads: Influence of Elastic Stress Relaxation

 \section{Influence of Elastic Stress Relaxation}

 The results in \S~\ref{infDe} established the two asymptotic force scalings for impacts with permanent memory ($De\to\infty$): a Wagner plateau at small elasticity number and a Hertz law at large elasticity number (figure~\ref{fgr:fvsel}).
 These two limits also bound impacts when the material memory is finite: relaxing the memory shifts the response continuously from solid‑like to liquid‑like, with the transition controlled by the non‑dimensional relaxation time.
-We quantify the memory effect with the Weissenberg number

-which compares the elastic relaxation time $\lambda$ to the impact time $R_0/V_0$ (see \S~\ref{subsec:gov_eqns}).
+We quantify the memory effect with the Weissenberg number, $Wi$ (eq. \ref{eq:Wi}), which compares the elastic relaxation time $\lambda$ to the impact time $R_0/V_0$ (see \S~\ref{subsec:gov_eqns}).
 While $De$ compares $\lambda$ to the inertio‑capillary time, $Wi$ is the more natural process‑time measure here and increases with the degree to which elastic stresses persist during impact \citep{WiandDe_Poole}.
 Thus $Wi=0$ ($De=0$) recovers a Newtonian liquid, whereas $Wi\to\infty$ ($De\to\infty$) yields an elastic‑memory limit.

 Figure~\ref{fgr:Wi_transition} (fixed $We=100$ and $El=40$) visualizes the progressive loss of elastic behavior as $Wi$ decreases from $Wi\to\infty$ to $0$.
 In the large‑$Wi$ limit, the bead contacts briefly and rebounds; the force trace is nearly symmetric with a large peak, characteristic of Hertz‑like loading.
 Reducing $Wi$ increases the contact time and skews $F(t)$ towards a liquid‑like evolution with a much smaller peak.
 At $Wi=0$ the material has no memory and behaves as a Newtonian liquid: the sphere spreads and flows, and $F(t)$ exhibits the familiar asymmetric shape.